TrellixVulnTeam/swahilipython_SCMU/Doc/library/socketserver.rst

 have to use locks to protect the integrity of the shared data.

-On the other hand, if you are building an HTTP server where all data is stored externally (for instance, in the file system), a synchronous class will essentially render the service "deaf" while one request is being handled -- which may be for a very long time if a client is slow to receive all the data it has requested.
+On the other hand, if you are building an HTTP server where all data is stored externally (for instance, in the file system), a synchronous kundi will essentially render the service "deaf" while one request is being handled -- which may be for a very long time if a client is slow to receive all the data it has requested.
 Here a threading or forking server is appropriate.